sylhare/sylhare.github.io/_posts/2023/2023-11-07-Debezium-configuration.md

 ### 6. Binlog processing error

 When the connector stops working as `UNASSIGNED` or gets stuck not producing any records while still marked as `RUNNING`.
-If the connector wasn't idling like in the previous example, the error might be due to a change of database or host, something that might have happened during a Blue/Green deployment of the database.:
+If the connector wasn't idling like in the previous example, the error might be due to a change of database or host:

 ```
 [ERROR] Error during binlog processing.
 Last offset stored = null, binlog reader near position = mysql-bin.000356/15296051